 As a Conclusion, what will be the future made of?

 “The unlocking of all the data that is being stored at the moment will always take place” according to Reynolds, but the real question is “whether this is being done with the objective of bringing value to the user or third-party”.

 According to the Gartner analysts in the panel today, value will also move away from the handsets and therefore we will witness a shift in prices and a lot of pressure on the manufacturers in the next three years.
-Even then, it’s difficult for us to see that happening in the very near future, given the recent demise of Blackberry and Nokia which left a very significant market share to Samsung and concentrated the market in a few hands.
+Even then, it’s difficult for us to see that happening in the very near future, given the recent demise of Blackberry and Nokia which left a very significant Market share can be defined as a percentage accounted for by a given producer or brand in its own... to Samsung and concentrated the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... in a few hands.
 Also, “Consumers are starting to get more interested in the ecosystem and applications than the hardware itself”, Reynolds added.
 A sign of this being Apple’s decision to give away its software for free (as they did with “Pages” and other apps on iOS recently).

 So what will be the future made of in 2017?
 And how smart will our Smartphones be?
 Certainly, more wearable devices will be available out there.
 And Smartphones will probably not get much smarter than they are at the moment as intelligence is bound to shift into the software and the ability to do predictive things using the data that users have provides… that is to say as long as they agree with that!